scolapicchioni/blazor/Lab15/readme.md

 ## Try it out

 Run the application, go to the `Details` of a photo and click on the button.
-You should see the map showing up, with the same marker and popup.
+You should see the map showing up, with the same marker and popup (again, make sure to empty the browser cache and reload all the scripts).

 ## Reading the data from the Photo